Nedimosmic1/visual-markers-for-trajectory-extraction/README.md

   <img src="https://github.com/user-attachments/assets/664ce6de-a148-4a6a-a208-2047e7b8c217" alt=" Table 2: Format poruke PC_master" width="60%"/>
  <p align="center"><strong> Table 2.</strong> Message format between computer and master.
 </p>

+The implemented messages are briefly described below.

+**Master Presence** is a type of message through which the master device notifies the slaves (active markers) in the network of its presence.
+This indicates that the user intends to start the trajectory acquisition process.
+In this way, the active markers initiate their initial configuration (initialization).
+The message is sent every two seconds during the process, except during triggering, when it is paused.

+**Marker Presence** is a message sent by an active marker once (the first time after receiving the master presence message in the network).
+This message informs the master of the active marker’s address in the network, as well as the total number of active markers connected.

+**Frame Configuration** is a message used to configure the activation times of the active marker’s LEDs during recording.